 - Boxing Day

-All other public holidays such as Queen’s Birthday and Labour Day are individually declared by the state and territory governments.
+All other public holidays such as Queen’s Birthday and Labour Day are declared by the territory and state governments.
 For more information, please visit the Australian Government website.

-- In 2005, the government issued a ban on saying the word ‘mate’ at Parliament House.
-The ban lasted for 24 hours and was overturned
+- The government issued a ban on saying the word ‘mate’ at Parliament House in 2005.
+The ban was overturned after only lasting for 24 hours.

 - Australia was the second country in the world to allow women to vote

 - The Great Barrier Reef has its own postbox.
-You’ll need a special Great Barrier Reef stamp to send out mails from there though!
+You’ll need a special Great Barrier Reef stamp to send out emails from there though!

 Do’s and Don’ts